 Educate your clients

 Whether you’re trying to win a job or you’re mid-way through one – educating your client is a brilliant way to gain their confidence and utterly impress them.
-A pamphlet detailing FAQs or facts about your
+A pamphlet detailing FAQs or facts about your specialty is great added value for customers.

 Under promise and over deliver